 These attacks are not just incredibly expensive in nature but they also hinder the productivity of the entire organisation.
 That being said, the attacks are also presuming a deadlier form and this calls for the need of Enterprise level security solutions.

 The program detects advanced attack and it will take cue from the world’s largest array of sensors and expert advanced threat protection which will also include the team of security experts from Microsoft in certain case.

-The core of the Windows Defender Advanced Threat Protection is a blend of Windows behavioural sensors, cloud based security analytics, threat intelligence and assistance from the Microsoft intelligent security graph.
+The core of the Windows Defender Advanced Threat Protection is a blend of Windows behavioral sensors, cloud based security analytics, threat intelligence and assistance from the Microsoft intelligent security graph.